You are here

 Preventing Honey Bees from Nesting in Buildings

-Figures 5a-5d.
+Figure 5.
 Here are several established honey bee colonies in cavities of a single house.
-A — Older homes tend to have more access ports for bees because of natural decay and settling of wooden structure that allows cracks and crevices to form.
-B — Staining of the wood identifies the entrance bees used to get behind the siding of the house to their colony in the hollow wall behind the façade.
-C and D — A colony of bees used this entrance to the tall, hollow columns of the porch.
+A. Older homes tend to have more access ports for bees because of natural decay and settling of wooden structures that allows cracks and crevices to form.
+B. Staining of the wood identifies the entrance bees used to get behind the siding of the house to their colony in the hollow wall behind the façade.
+C and D. A colony of bees used this entrance to the tall, hollow columns of the porch.
 (Photos by J. W. Harris)

-Bees swarm around metal pipes entering into the side of a house.
+Bees swarming around metal pipes entering the side of a brick house.

 Figure 6.
 Honey bees enter their colony via a small opening in which a natural gas line enters the brick wall of a home.
-Bees prefer larger openings, but they will move through spaces as small as ¼ inch to access a nesting cavity.
+Bees prefer larger openings, but they will move through spaces as small as one-fourth of an inch to access a nesting cavity.
 (Photo by Rachel Smith)

 Prevent honey bees from nesting in your house by inspecting the outside of the structure to identify all potential access points to cavities.
 The openings can then be sealed with expandable foams or caulk, depending on the location of the holes.
 Additionally, some carpentry may need to be altered or improved.
 Areas of rotting wood that sags and allows access to voids will need to be repaired and sealed properly to prevent bee entry.
-This might incur a considerable expense to the homeowner; however, having to deal with an established colony of honey bees in your wall can also be quite expensive and much more of a headache than taking preventative measures.
+This might be expensive; however, having to deal with an established colony of honey bees in your wall can also be quite expensive and much more of a headache than taking preventive measures.

-1. Check the screens on the vents of soffit covers to make sure that the mesh size is smaller than ¼ inch.
+1. Check the screens on the vents of soffit covers to make sure that the mesh size is smaller than one-fourth inch.
 Replace if mesh size is larger.
-Number 8 hardware cloth is an excellent choice for replacement (mesh size is ¹/8 inch).
+Number 8 hardware cloth is an excellent choice for replacement (mesh size is one-eighth inch).

 2. Seal all spaces around conduits and pipes with insulating foam or caulk.